irwansyahwii/sms-device/README.md

 [![Build Status](https://travis-ci.org/irwansyahwii/sms-device.svg?branch=master)](https://travis-ci.org/irwansyahwii/sms-device)

 A library that provides an abstraction to send/receive sms through a modem.
-This library also provided an implementation that using `gammu` command line to communicate with the modem.
+This library also provided two implementations, the first one using `gammu` command line to communicate with the modem, the second one using `raw-modem` module tested on Wavecom 8 Ports modem.

 The library is designed to easily customized where each class has a single responsibility that easily interchangeable with another class.